top of page

 Around 95 species have been seen on the Estuary, which means the area holds one of the highest bird diversities in the country.

-The sandspit at Foxton Beach is the best place to view shorebirds and this is easily done at high tide. from the viewing platform on Dawick Street.
+The sandspit at Foxton Beach is the best place to view shorebirds and this is easily done at high tide from the viewing platform on Dawick Street.
 At this time birds are mostly resting and are easy to observe and you may even be lucky enough to spot something out of the ordinary.
 When the tide is lower, birds can be seen feeding on the extensive mudflats.

 Some species are exclusively estuarine (feeding only on the Estuary mudflats) but some species can also be seen all along the Manawatū River.
-Many of the Estuary shorebirds are migratory arriving in good numbers for our summer while some Aotearoa New Zealand birds, like the Wrybill winter in the Estuary and then fly to the South Island to breed in summer.
-Long distance travelers, the Bar-tailed Godwits are our renowned summer visitors, before returning to the Arctic for the northern summer to breed.
+Many of the Estuary shorebirds are migratory arriving in good numbers for our summer while some Aotearoa New Zealand birds, like the Wrybill winter in the Estuary and then fly to the South Island to breed in our summer.
+Long distance travelers, such as the Bar-tailed Godwits are our renowned summer visitors, before returning to the Arctic for the northern summer to breed.
 As well as waders, seabirds and wetland birds are present at the Estuary.

 Sightings of banded/flagged birds at the Estuary